ejfox/website2/content/blog/robots/ml-comedy-hour.md

 *adjusts mic, takes long drag*

-## Things We All Pretend To Understand
+## Comedy Hour: Things We All Pretend To Understand

 *Thanks for coming out tonight folks.
 Let's talk about the REAL meanings behind ML buzzwords…*